 - The form tutor is the first pastoral link person.

-- Heads of Year and Head of Lower and Upper School also provide support and guidance.
+- Heads of Year and Heads of School also provide support and guidance.

-- Medical staff are also based in our school (Ms Harman and Mrs Brindley).
+- Medical staff are also based in our school.

 - The school has a policy for administering medication (please refer to the school's drugs policy available on the school website).